 Provide your user name and password details if you use an authenticated proxy.

 Save the encryption passphrase in a secure location.

-If you lose or forget the passphrase, Microsoft cannot help recover the backup data.
+If you lose or forget the passphrase, Microsoft can't help recover the backup data.
 Save the file in a secure location.
-It is required to restore a backup.
+It's required to restore a backup.